nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 4. Message queues
     - 4a.
 If basic email validation succeeds, the email data is passed to the outgoing queue.
 If the attachment is too large to fit in the queue, we could store the attachment in the object store and save the object reference in the queued message
     - 4p.If basic email validation fails, the email is put in the error queue.
-5. SMTP outgaing workers pull messages from the outgoing queue and make sure emails are spam and virus free.
+5. SMTP outgoing workers pull messages from the outgoing queue and make sure emails are spam and virus free.
 6. The outgoing email is stored in the “Sent Folder” of the storage layer.
-7. SMTP outgaing workers send the email to the recipient mail server.
+7. SMTP outgoing workers send the email to the recipient mail server.

 Each message in the outgoing queue contains all the metadata required to create an email.
 A distributed message queue is a critical component that allows asynchronous mail processing.
 By decoupling SMTP outgoing workers from the web servers, we can scale SMTP outgoing workers independently.